 Loss Control Insights for Schools

-Three Classroom Slip and Fall Hazards
+Three Classroom Slip and Fall Hazards (Updated June 2023)

-Keep all aisles clear of boxes, clutter and other materials.
+- Clutter can trip people up—Keep all aisles clear of boxes, clutter and other materials.
 Backpacks should not be left in areas that could cause someone to trip.
 Instead, have students place backpacks on the back of their chairs or in a designated area.
 Be sure to keep all of your cabinets and drawers organized and closed.

-Remember, chairs and desks are not ladders.
+- Use a ladder to avoid a fall—Chairs and desks are not ladders.
 If you need to reach something in a high place or hang a poster higher than you can reach, use a ladder or a step stool or ask a custodian for help.
 It’s always best to wait for the proper equipment rather than risk injury to get a job done quickly.

 For more tips, check out EMC’s guide for preventing slip and fall accidents in schools.